AdaCore/gnatstudio/docs/users_guide/main_window.rst

 change the mode by clicking on the value and selecting a new value in the popup window.

-If you're not using build modes and want to save some space on the screen, use the local settings menu :menuselection:`Show build modes` to disable the display.
+If you are not using build modes and want to save some space on the screen, use the local settings menu :menuselection:`Show build modes` to disable the display.